Title

 - labeled with universal biohazard symbol

-Limit the use of orange plastic bags to medical waste that must be autoclaved before disposal or incinerated.
-All biohazard bags must be orange in color.
+Orange plastic bags shall only be used for biohazard waste that must be autoclaved before disposal or incineration.
+All autoclavable biohazard bags must be orange in color.
 For autoclaving, label the bags with heat sensitive autoclave indicator tape in an X-pattern over the biohazard symbol, and secure the bag opening with indicator tape.
 Do not seal the bag tightly.
 This will allow more steam to enter the bag during the sterilization process.
 Disposal contractors will return drums containing biohazard bags or any other labels indicating biohazard materials, and the landfill will reject waste that contains biohazard bags that have not clearly been marked with indicator tape as autoclaved.

-North Carolina medical waste regulations stipulate that autoclaves used for the treatment of medical waste be tested at least weekly with a biological indicator.
+North Carolina medical waste regulations stipulate that autoclaves used for the treatment of medical waste shall be tested at least weekly with a biological indicator.
 Do not confuse the chemical indicator tape with biological indicators.
-After autoclaving medical waste, place it in the barrels marked for AUTOCLAVED or DECONTAMINATED waste.
-Housekeeping will empty these barrels, but will not touch or move orange bagged waste from any other locations, whether it was autoclaved or not.
+After autoclaving medical waste, place it in the bins marked for AUTOCLAVED or DECONTAMINATED waste.
+Housekeeping will empty these bins but will not touch or move orange bagged waste from any other locations, whether it was autoclaved or not.
 For procedures on medical waste disposal that are more specific, refer to UNC’s Medical Waste Policy.
+If the laboratory prefers or requires their medical or biohazardous waste to be incinerated, contact EHS for more information on setting this up.
+The laboratory is required to document all biohazardous waste disposal procedures in their Laboratory Safety Manual.

-Waste or trash placed in wastebaskets is picked up by Housekeeping personnel, transferred to dumpsters and transported to the sanitary landfill for burial.
-Prohibited items from the sanitary waste stream include batteries, liquid wastes, radioactive wastes, hazardous wastes as defined by the Resource Conservation and Recovery Act (RCRA), poisons, biohazardous wastes, and other wastes that would pose a threat to the health and safety waste-handling personnel or the environment.
+Waste or trash placed in waste baskets will be picked up by Housekeeping personnel, consolidated, and transported to the municipal landfill for burial.
+Prohibited items from the municipal waste stream include batteries, liquid wastes, low-level radioactive wastes, hazardous wastes as defined by the Resource Conservation and Recovery Act (RCRA), poisons, biohazardous wastes, and other wastes that would pose a threat to the health and safety of waste-handling personnel or the environment.

 Broken Glass and Other Sharp Objects